-Find a brokerage you want to work for once you’re licensed.
+Begin talking to real estate brokerages to find a brokerage that is the right fit for you to join when you are licenced.
 Make sure this brokerage is a member of a local real estate board.

 . . .but not yet a REALTOR®.
 To officially become a REALTOR®, your next step is to join your local real estate board.
 Joining a board also makes you a member of BCREA and the Canadian Real Estate Association (CREA).

-Maintain your REALTOR® designation by completing 18 hours of professional development through BCREA and/or member-board accredited learning every two years.
+Maintain your real estate license and REALTOR® designation by completing BCFSA’s mandatory licensing courses, like Legal Update, and 18 hours of professional development through BCREA and/or your member board every two years.

 What is the Value of Becoming a REALTOR®?